-1.01 The Catholic Church, and as part of it, the Prelature of the Holy Cross and Opus Dei in the United States (hereinafter, "the Prelature") considers abuse of minors and vulnerable adults, and especially sexual abuse, to be a grave offense against God.
+1.01 The Catholic Church, and as part of it, the Prelature of the Holy Cross and Opus Dei in Canada (hereinafter, "the Prelature") considers abuse of children, youth or vulnerable persons, and especially sexual abuse, to be a grave offense against God.
 Such abuse does violence to central aspects of our Christian faith and life, because it offends God's image in the most vulnerable persons-the object of his predilection-and leaves behind wounds that are very difficult to heal.
 Such actions are particularly grievous when they are carried out by persons committed to helping others follow Jesus Christ and his teachings more closely and hence obligated to giving faithful witness to God's loving care for his little ones.
 The Church, accordingly, makes every effort to prevent these actions, and, when despite its efforts they do occur, to react against them with rigor, both legally as well as pastorally, since "[t]he effective protection of minors and a commitment to ensure their human and spiritual development, in keeping with the dignity of the human person, are integral parts of the Gospel message that the Church and all members of the faithful are called to spread throughout the world" (Chirograph of His Holiness Pope Francis for the Institution of a Pontifical Commission for the Protection of Minors, March 22, 2014).

-On April 4, 2008 a Policy and Procedures Relating to Allegations of Sexual Abuse of Minors by Personnel of the Prelature of Opus Dei in the United States was approved by the Regional Vicar of the United States in accord with the Essential Norms for Diocese/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priests or Deacons (Essential Norms) as promulgated on May 5th, 2006 by the United States Conference of Catholic Bishops.
-This policy was revised and approved by the Regional Vicar on November 4, 2016 in accord with recommendations given by the Congregation for the Doctrine of the Faith contained in the Circular Letter of May 3, 2011, which established that bishops and those canonically equivalent to them should have clear procedures for handling allegations of sexual abuse of minors by clerics.
-Following the publication of Motu Proprio Vos estis lux mundi (VELM) on February 22, 2020, the Prelate of Opus Dei issued Guidelines (the "Prelature's Guidelines") against all types of abuse.
-In these guidelines, he applies to the Prelature the guiding principles for the protection of minors and vulnerable persons enunciated by Pope Francis in the norms given for Vatican City on March 26, 2019.
-In fulfillment of indications given in the Prelature's Guidelines, the Regional Vicar of the Prelature in the United States has issued this Policy, which also takes into account recommendations given by the United States Conference of Catholic Bishops as well as applicable civil laws.
+On May 1, 2016 a protocol for this regional circumscription of the Prelature was promulgated for the protection of minors in accord with recommendations given by the Congregation for the Doctrine of the Faith contained in the Circular Letter of May 3, 2011, which established that bishops and those canonically equivalent to them should have clear procedures for handling allegations of sexual abuse of minors by clerics.

+Following the publication of the Motu Proprio Vos estis lux mundi (VELM) on February 22, 2020, the Prelate of Opus Dei issued Guidelines ("Guidelines of the Prelate") against all types of abuse.
+In these guidelines, he applies to the Prelature the guiding principles for the protection of children, youth or vulnerable persons enunciated by Pope Francis in the norms given for Vatican City on March 26, 2019.
+In fulfillment of indications given in the Prelate's Guidelines, the Regional Vicar of the Prelature in Canada has issued this Policy, which also takes into account recommendations given by the Canadian Conference of Catholic Bishops as well as applicable civil laws.

-1.02 This policy applies to the actions of Personnel of the Prelature in the United States, who, under the Vicar's authority, are carrying out activities of the Prelature.
+1.02 This policy applies to the actions of Personnel of the Prelature in Canada who, under the Vicar's authority, are carrying out activities of the Prelature.